History

 Our Vision

 Our vision is to build a welcoming community for artists of all backgrounds while maintaining an affordable budget for the average person.
 Many other art associations charge high yearly membership fees and create events that charge a large extra fee; this is not realistic for the average person.
-Our plan is to have a low membership cost and low event costs.
+We will have a low membership costs and low event costs.

 Our Values